 Users of community-based apps should also be able to create private chats with individual group members.

-When a user registers in eCuris as a patient, chats are automatically created for healthcare professionals, family, and all users related to the patient.
-The main chat in eCuris is the Healthboard.
+When a user registers in Healthfully as a patient, chats are automatically created for healthcare professionals, family, and all users related to the patient.
+The main chat in Healthfully is the Healthboard.
 This is where all communication happens between patients, their relatives, and their healthcare professionals.
 Patients and family members can also create extra chats if needed.

 Read also: Our Healthcare Software Development Services